a24k/wasmple/README.md

 # wasmple

-a sample project for WebAssembly with Rust.
+a sample project for WebAssembly with Rust & SolidJS.